Valeriy Borzov

-Valeriy Pylypovych Borzov (Валерій Пилипович Борзов; Валерий Филиппович Борзов; born 20 October 1949) is a former Soviet sprinter.
+Valeriy Pylypovych Borzov (Валерій Пилипович Борзов; Валерий Филиппович Борзов; born 20 October 1949) is a Soviet-Ukrainian former sprinter and politician.
 He is a two-time Olympian, a former president of the National Olympic Committee of Ukraine, and Minister for Youth and Sports of Ukraine.

-In 1972 he won the 100 and 200 metres sprint events at the Olympic Games in Munich.
+In 1972, he won the 100 and 200 metres sprint events at the Olympic Games in Munich.

 Career

-Born in Sambor, Drogobychskaya Oblast, Ukrainian SSR, Soviet Union, Borzov started his track and field career in 1968.
+Valeriy Borzov was born in Sambir, Drohobych Oblast, Ukrainian SSR, Soviet Union, Borzov started his track and field career in 1968.
 He became a household name in the Track and Field circles after having won the sprint-double at the 1971 European Championships in Helsinki.
 He had already won the 100 m championship in 1969, when he equalled Armin Hary's nine-year-old European record of 10.0 seconds.

 At the 1972 Munich Olympics, two American favourites and world record holders, Eddie Hart and Rey Robinson, missed the 100 m quarterfinals due to a misunderstanding about the starting time of the heats.
 Coincidentally Borzov almost missed his own quarter-final as well, having fallen asleep in the stadium, his coach waking him up just as the race was about to start.
 Borzov won the 100 m sprint with relative ease in a time of 10.14 seconds.
 Borzov then won the 200 m in great style.
 The picture, featuring Borzov winning the 200 m heats at the 1972 Summer Olympics was selected for the Voyager Golden Record and later launched into space aboard two Voyager spacecraft in 1977.
 He also won silver as part of the Soviet 4 × 100 relay team, leaving Munich with three medals and the title of the fastest human in the world.

 Between the 1972 and the 1976 Olympics, Borzov spent more time on his studies and soccer.
 Still, this did not stop him from winning his third successive 100 m title at the European Championships in 1974.
 At the 1976 Montreal Olympics, he finished third in the 100 m race behind Caribbean sprinters Hasley Crawford and Donald Quarrie, in a time of 10.14, his fourth Olympic medal.
 In the 4 × 100 m relay, his team won another bronze.

 A persisting injury forced Borzov to abandon his hopes to participate in his third Olympic Games.
 He ended his career in 1979.
 He married Ludmilla Tourischeva, a four-time Olympic champion in gymnastics, in 1977.